 Do this twice daily until you achieve desired results

 Depending on individual skin reaction, appearance of scar tissue will improve in 3 weeks.

 Aloe Vera is very effective on range of skin conditions.
 It is mild yet effective for treatment of keloids.
 It also reduces inflammation, prevents infections and moisturizes skin.

 Apply fresh aloe Vera gel to the keloid and let it dry

 It is recommended that you use aloe Vera juice directly from the plant rather than buying from the store.
 Aloe Vera is also a great for skin whitening and moisturizing.

 Lemon juice is rich in antioxidants and vitamin C. It is an all-round treatment for keloids as it improves the color and texture of the keloid scars.

-- Extract enough fresh lemon juice depending on the severity and size of the keloid
+Extract enough fresh lemon juice depending with the severity and size of the keloid

 This must have DIY ingredient is able to reduce scar generation in keloids.
 Studies have found that garlic onion extract is able to stop abnormal fibroblast growth that is known to cause keloid development.